-Sometimes it’s more convenient not to show all values, but to filter them.
-Our component provides 3 ways to do that:
+Sometimes it’s more convenient to filter the data instead of showing all values.
+Our component provides three ways to do that:

 For a better understanding, it is convenient to sort data.
 You can place rows or columns in alphabetical order by their names.

 Another kind of sorting is based on numbers.
-Data can be sorted in ascending and descending order of a certain row or column.
-Try that function to sort the table based on some value, for example, from the highest price to the lowest.
+You can sort data in ascending and descending order of a specific row or column.
+Try this feature to sort the table based on some value (e.g., from the highest price to the lowest).

-If rows contain more than one field, one of them is nested inside the other.
+If rows contain more than one field, one of the fields is nested in the other.
 Inner field values can be expanded by clicking on the outer field name.
-This way you can see additional information if necessary.
+This way, you can see additional information if necessary.
 Another click will collapse inner field values.

-After configuring the table, there is no need to memorize all the details in order to repeat them next time.
+After configuring the table, there is no need to memorize all the details to repeat them next time.
 It’s possible to save the report with all the configurations you’ve made.
-The next time using the component you can open the report.
-It will show table at exactly the same state.
+The next time using the component, you can open the saved report that will show the table in the same state.

-Also you can print table directly from the component.
-All kinds of views are easily printed and can be shown, for example, at the meeting with colleagues.
-Export in HTML, CSV, Excel, PDF, PNG formats is built-in and helps to get results of your work.
+Also, you can print the table directly from the component.
+All kinds of views are easily printed and can be shown, for example, at a meeting with colleagues.
+Export in HTML, CSV, Excel, PDF, PNG formats is built-in and helps get your work results.

-Number formatting is convenient for changing appearance of numbers, without actual changing of value.
-You can add currency symbol or decimal separator.
+Number formatting is used for changing the appearance of numbers without the actual changing of value.
+You can add a currency symbol, a decimal separator, and many more.

-Fields list allows choosing only values you want to work with.
-Each field can be added as row or column or can be selected as a value for the pivot table.
-This tool helps to organize data the way you want: by experimenting with fields it’s easy to achieve the most convenient view.
+The Field List allows choosing only the values you want to work with.
+Each field can be added as a row or column or selected as a value for the pivot table.
+This tool helps organize data the way you want: by experimenting with fields, it’s easy to achieve the most convenient view.
 Moreover, aggregation functions are applied to the values in the table.
-Use sum, count, average or one of the others to make data look eloquent.
+Use sum, count, average, or one of the others to make data look eloquent.

-If value list doesn’t contain desired numbers, you can add your own calculated value.
+If the value list doesn’t contain the desired numbers, you can add your calculated value.
 Here you can compose a new item from existing values, arithmetic operators, and logical expressions.
-For example, this can be used for combining some values or comparing them.
+For example, you can use this for combining some values or comparing them.

 Another useful tool is grand totals and subtotals.
 No need to count results yourself – the component will do that automatically.
 It helps to make conclusions based on some values.
-However, grand totals and subtotals can be easily hidden by just one click.
+However, you can easily hide grand totals and subtotals with just one click.

 Each number in the pivot table represents one or more records from data.
-Click twice to drill through the cell to data from which it was composed.
-A pop-up with the list of records from which the cell value is composed will be opened.
+Double click to drill through the cell to non-aggregated data, and you will see a pop-up window with details about the cell.
 The list of fields is available for this pop-up to manage them in run time.

 See your data in a visual form using our charts.
 The component offers all common types:

-Charts are interactive: by clicking on X axis and legend you can expand the data and see new values on the chart.
-Drill through function is also available on charts – just double click on the chart element – bar on the bar chart or segment on the pie chart.
+Charts are interactive: by clicking on the X-axis and the legend you can expand the data and see new values on the chart.
+The drill-through feature is also available on charts – just double click on the chart element (e.g., bar on the bar chart or segment on the pie chart).